okta/workflows-templates/workflows/trigger_notifications_when_all_mfa_factors_are_res/readme.md

-# Trigger Automatic Notifications When All MFA Factors Are Reset
+# Trigger notifications when all MFA factors are reset

 ## Overview